 About Us

-For many years, the Society was best known for its renowned summer exhibition in Aldeburgh, an annual highlight that showcased the exceptional work of our members.
-More recently, we have embraced a broader vision, expanding our reach across the Eastern region with exhibitions in historic and prestigious venues, bringing our makers’ work to a wider and more diverse audience.
+For many years, the Society was best known for its renowned summer exhibition in Aldeburgh, showcasing the exceptional work of our members.
+Today, we have expanded our reach across the Eastern region, presenting exhibitions in prestigious venues and sharing the work of our makers with a wider, more diverse audience.

-As we continue to grow, the Suffolk Craft Society remains committed to preserving heritage skills, supporting our makers, and inspiring future generations of craft enthusiasts.
+As we look to the future, the Suffolk Craft Society remains committed to preserving traditional skills, supporting today’s makers, and inspiring the next generation of craft enthusiasts.

 Organisation